JB Pritzker, Governor, State of Illinois

 • Corrections to both student and parent information – both must electronically sign

-Students who need assistance with making application corrections can refer to the online Alternative Application for Illinois Financial Aid User Guide.
+Students who need assistance with making application corrections can refer to the online Alternative Application for Illinois Financial Aid User Guide (available for the 2023-24 and 2024-25 processing cycles).
 The User Guide is accessible from both the application home screen and the Student Profile Login page, and is also available, along with Alternative Application FAQ’s, in the right-hand menu of the RISE Act web page.

 Dependency Status Overrides

 Students who are unable to provide parental information on their Alternative Applications can indicate this while they are completing the online application.
-Selecting the "unable to provide information about my parents" option generates a message advising the student to contact the financial aid office of their college to discuss their circumstances.
+Selecting the "unable to provide information about my parents" option (on the 2023-24 Alternative Application) or answering “yes” to the “Do unusual circumstances prevent the student from contacting their parents or would contacting their parents pose a risk to the student?” question (on the 2024-25 Alternative Application) generates a message advising the student to contact the financial aid office of their college to discuss their circumstances.
 After selecting this option, the students may proceed with completing the application.

 Once the application has been signed and submitted to ISAC, the student data is passed to schools through the Alternative Application Student Record.
 The records are identified with a dependency status of "X" and a special circumstances flag of "1".
-An expected family contribution (EFC) is not calculated for dependent students who do not provide parental information on their initial application.
+No EFC (for 2023-24 applications) or SAI (for 2024-25 applications) is is not calculated for dependent students who do not provide parental information on their initial application.

 After following normal school policies and procedures for determining if a dependency override from dependent to independent status is appropriate, colleges may make the adjustment in GAP Access.
 A request for the override also may be submitted to ISAC via the isac.schoolservices@illinois.gov e-mail address.

-After the dependency override is processed, an EFC is calculated and a new transaction will be generated in the MAP system.
+After the dependency override is processed, an EFC (for 2023-24 applications) or SAI (for 2024-25 applications) is calculated and a new transaction will be generated in the MAP system.
 Eligibility for a MAP award will then be determined based on the student's independent status.

 Examples of situations that may qualify for a dependency override include, but are not limited to: